4 Secrets to Having the Best Dish at Your Potluck

 Secret #1: Choose crowd-pleasing ingredients.

 Let’s face it, what people love most about potlucks is the comfort food.
-And for Field Editor Becky Carver that means “cheese, cheese and more cheese!”
+And for Community Cook Becky Carver that means “cheese, cheese and more cheese!”
 Try rich dishes like a Cheesy Cheddar Broccoli Casserole or Scalloped Potatoes and Ham.
-Fellow Field Editor Lisa Varner says, “Bacon makes everything better!”
+Fellow Community Cook Lisa Varner says, “Bacon makes everything better!”
 Smoky, salty bacon is a comfort food staple.
 Add bacon to potluck recipes like casseroles and pasta dishes, and even crumbled on top of frosted cupcakes!
 For something new, try this savory Pull-Apart Bacon Bread.

 Secret #2: Do your homework.